Configure dashboard permissions

 Panel search permissions

-A panel search can run using the permissions of the person who created the search (the search owner), or the person who views the dashboard (the search user).
+A saved panel search can run using the permissions of the person who created the saved search (the search owner) or the person who views the dashboard (the search user).
 The search user context can impact results and what different users see in a dashboard panel.
+For example, if you have permissions to an index that others do not, you may want to run the saved search as the owner so that any other user will see the same results.

-For additional information on setting up permissions for dashboards and other knowledge objects see Manage knowledge object permissions in the Knowledge Manager manual.
+Also, consider the enabled permissions for other knowledge objects in a dashboard, such as Field Extractions and Event Types.
+For additional information on setting up permissions for other knowledge objects see Manage knowledge object permissions in the Knowledge Manager manual.

 Specify permissions for a new dashboard